Living Legacies

 actually named after him and so was the prize that was established in the same

 year, 1924.
-At his request (reasonable enough if only because he was himself
+At his request (reasonable enough if only because he was himself the

-name was not attached to the Prize and Lecture until after his death; nor, of
+was not attached to the Prize and Lecture until after his death; nor, of

 course, did either carry the designation ‘Memorial’ until then.
 They were